 As an American who did my first Eurotrip after graduating college AND now a European resident, I’ve learned a lot lessons about train travel in Europe.

 These are tips for traveling around Europe by train for first-timers considering buying the Eurail pass, which is available to non-European citizens.

 Non-European citizens living in Europe can also buy the Eurail pass, but you cannot use it in your country of residence.
 (Interrail is only for EU Citizens, so interrailing does differ in some ways.
 However many of these tips for European train travel might still be useful!)

 Via Ferrata is like rock climbing although instead of using a rope, you are securing yourself to steel cables that are drilled into the rock.
 This allows you access difficult/isolated mountainous areas that would otherwise require expert climbing skills/ropes or the willingness to climb very steep scrambles without any assurances of safety.

-In this post, this is a via ferrata guide for beginners with what you need for via ferrata, why to do via ferrata and where to do via ferrata.(more…)
+In this post, this is a via ferrata guide for beginners with why you should try out via ferrata, the best gear for via ferratas, and where to do via ferrata.(more…)